-- F. The Company has complied with all the requirements of Corporate Governance Report. - G.The Company has not adopted any of the discretionary requirements specified in Part E of Schedule II - H.Disclosures of the compliance with corporate governance requirements specified in regulation 17 to 27
+- F. The Company has complied with all the requirements of Corporate Governance Report. - G.The Company has not adopted any of the discretionary requirements specified in Part E of Schedule II - H.The Company has not advanced any loans to parties wherein Directors are interested during the financial year. - I. Disclosures with respect to demat suspense account/ unclaimed suspense account: